01 of 11

 U.S. Navy Submarine Force Museum and USS Nautilus

 Peer into a periscope, see a replica of the world's first submarine, watch films about submarines of yesterday and today, pretend to take a submarine's controls... and that's all before you venture aboard the USS Nautilus for a free audio tour.
 Nautilus was the first nuclear-powered submarine and the first vessel to travel 20,000 leagues under the sea, and it's now open free to the public year-round.
 Located on the Thames River in Groton, Connecticut, just off Interstate 95, the U.S. Navy Submarine Force Museum also exhibits a fascinating collection of submarine artifacts.
-There's something for everyone, from Naval history enthusiasts to five-year-olds (my daughter had a ball here), so plan a visit to this often overlooked free attraction.Continue to 3 of 10 below.
+There's something for everyone, from Naval history enthusiasts to five-year-olds, so plan a visit to this often overlooked free attraction.Continue to 4 of 11 below.

 Anheuser-Busch Brewery and the Clydesdale Hamlet

 The Budweiser Clydesdales are the beverage industry's most recognizable mascots, and you can meet these famous horses by visiting the Clydesdale Hamlet at the Anheuser-Busch Brewery in Merrimack, New Hampshire.
 Whether or not you decide to take a free brewery tour, you are welcome to visit the Clydesdales at their picturesque stables on the property, which are open free to the public year-round.
-But if you're 21 or over, you may find it hard to resist taking the tour when I tell you that it concludes with free beer samples.Continue to 4 of 10 below.
+But if you're 21 or over, you may find it hard to resist taking the tour when you learn that it concludes with free beer samples.Continue to 5 of 11 below.